mongelo/MachineLearningCLI/README.md

 ## Features Required for Others to be Able to Use this App
 - Uploading of custom data sets.
 - Creation of custom algorithms.

+## TODO
+- Handle error when k>N when running kmeans.
+- Parameter for changing trainingSetFactor in run command.